 General Research Interests

 I am interested in the social and ecological impacts of past human interactions with their environment.
-My research focuses on complex hunter-gatherers of the Pacific Northwest of North America and also the Maohi chiefdoms of the Society Islands of French Polynesia.
-Within the Northwest Coast, I work in the traditional territories of and in collaboration with, several First Nations.
-I incorporate diverse technical and methodological approaches in my research, including household archaeology, regional survey, paleoethnobotany, and detailed paleoecological studies.
+I work primarily in the Northwest Coast, in the traditional territories of and in collaboration with, several First Nations.
+I incorporate diverse technical and methodological approaches in my research, including interviews with knowledge holders, ethnohistoric research, geomorphology, archaeological survey and excavation, paleoethnobotany, and paleoecology.
 My recognition of the value of different disciplines and kinds of knowledge has led me to believe strongly in multi-disciplinary and collaborative research.
-My research program has been strengthened considerably by my association with other archaeologists, paleoecologists, neoecologists, geomorphologists, and experts in First Nations traditional knowledge.
+My research program has been strengthened considerably by my association with other archaeologists, paleo- and neo-ecologists, geomorphologists, and experts in First Nations traditional knowledge.

 Summary of Dana Lepofsky's research programme

-With my students, I am working on several projects, broadly focused on exploring how Northwest Coast peoples interacted with their land and seascapes.
-My team seeks to blend local ecological and historical knowledge with archaeological data to understand these interactions, and when possible, to apply this knowledge to current social and ecological issues.
+With my students, I am working on several projects, broadly focused on exploring how Northwest Coast peoples lived and live with their land and seascapes.
+My team seeks to blend local ecological and historical knowledge with archaeological data to understand these interactions, and when possible, to apply this knowledge to current issues.
+I am particularly interested in the role of culturally valued species and places (“cultural keystone species and places”) in past and current social and ecological contexts.

-As of May of 2013, I am co-editor (with Kris Gremillion and Lee Newsom) of the Journal of Ethnobiology, one of the publications of the Society of Ethnobiology.
-The journal publishes cutting edge articles on ethnobiology–the interdisciplinary study of past and present relationships between humans and their biological worlds.
+Last, but definitely not least, since 2013, I have been the co-editor of the Journal of Ethnobiology, one of the publications of the Society of Ethnobiology.
+The Society of Ethnobiology is my intellectual home, since it is filled with mentors and friends from around the world who are doing similar work to mine.
+This work is represented in our Journal, which publishes cutting edge articles on ethnobiology–the interdisciplinary study of past and present relationships between humans and their biological worlds.